bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

         // result building
         return refalrts::cNoMemory;
         return refalrts::cSuccess;
+      } while(0);

+      do {
+        // recognition of the third sentence
+        if( recognition failure )
+          break;
+        // result building
+        return refalrts::cNoMemory;
+        return refalrts::cSuccess;
+      } while(0);

+      return refalrts::cRecognitionImpossible;

+  We might write

+      do {
+          // recognition of common to the three format proposals if( recognition failure )
+            break;

+          do {
+            // recognition of the common elements for the first two sentences if( recognition failure )
+              break;

+            do {
+              // recognition of the first sentence
+              if( recognition failure )
+                break;
+              // result building
+              return refalrts::cNoMemory;
+              return refalrts::cSuccess;
+            } while(0)

+            do {
+              // recognition of the second sentence
+              if( recognition failure )
+                break;
+              // result building
+              return refalrts::cNoMemory;
+              return refalrts::cSuccess;
             } while(0)

           } while(0);

           do {
             // recognition of the second sentence
             if( recognition failure)
               break;
             // result building
             return refalrts::cNoMemory;
             return refalrts::cSuccess;
           } while(0);

         } while(0);

         return refalrts::cRecognitionImpossible;

   In this case, after the recognition failure of the first sentence in the second we will have to complete a minimum of computations for recognition, because part of the expression is already recognized.

 * (9) Meager standard external (“built-in”) functions library.
 It is actually possible to address the deficiency easily.